-REVEAL 4 TEXT (50 words max)
+REVEAL 3 TEXT (50 words max)

 The execution layer is all about keeping us competitive in our work.
-Our projects are delivered using a ‘factory model’ approach.
-This means delivering each piece of work quickly, reliably and at the lowest possible cost.
+Our projects are delivered using a 'factory model' approach.
+This means delivering each piece of work quickly, reliably and at the lowest possible cost while also providing ongoing support services.

 SCREEN 03_120